snailtail/Advent-of-Code-2022/README.md

 The main key to solving step 2 (for me) was finding out that the beacon we search for has to be distance+1 from one of a sensor - and be a valid point. :signal_strength:

 - [- Day 16: Proboscidea Volcanium -](./16.md)
 Evacuate elephants :elephant: from a volcano :volcano:, using pressure release valves building the most pressure possible within a 30 minute time window.
-Just your typical friday in december eh? :satisfied:
+Just your typical friday in december eh? :satisfied: Yeah so I gave up on this day... :)